community-fabric/python-ipfabric/README.md

 Fabric enables to confidently replace manual tasks necessary to handle growing network complexity driven by relentless digital transformation.

+## Versioning
+Starting with IP Fabric version 5.0.x the python-ipfabric and python-ipfabric-diagrams will need to match your IP Fabric version.
+The API's are changing and instead of `api/v1` they will now be `api/v5.0`.

+Version 5.1 will have backwards compatability with version 5.0 however 6.0 will not support any 5.x versions.
+By ensuring that your ipfabric SDK's match your IP Fabric version will ensure compatibility and will continue to work.

 ## Installation

 ```